dscordo/mvp-ash/README.md

 [API Routes list](https://docs.google.com/document/d/1-EI1td50GBRr9KnBUzMpUGFJmx_3-RltO0dmQZejzo4/edit?usp=sharing)

+## Ideas for Featured Extension Project

+a.
+Add functionality to Custom Order form

+- The `customorder` table has already been created for the database (see sql file).
+You would need to create another file in the routes folder for it.
+- Connect form to POST method.
+- Where will the data from the form be displayed?
+You could create an "AdminView" component to display the information received or have it sent to an email address.
+- Bonus: add PUT, POST and DELETE methods for `products` table in AdminView component.

+b.
+Add search function in Catalog so potential customers can filter between different types (necklace, bracelet, etc).
+The GET method in routes/products already includes a filter function.
+I did some research on this but I wasn't very happy with the solutions I saw.
+Perhaps you find a better one?

 ## Notes

  _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._